Who is Mike Pompeo, nominated as US secretary of state?

-Rex Tillerson is out as secretary of state and will be replaced by CIA Director Mike Pompeo, President Donald Trump announced on Twitter Tuesday morning.
+Rex Tillerson is out as secretary of state and will be replaced by CIA Director Mike Pompeo, President Donald Trump announced on Twitter.

 Pompeo will be replaced at the CIA by his deputy, Gina Haspel.
 She will become the first woman to run the agency.